nuoyakang/CASE1/README.md

 d. the state with the most bitter beer
 e. a quantile statistics for ABV (alcohol by volume of the beer)

-Exploratory data analysis on the dataet :-
+Exploratory data analysis on the dataet :

-(i) A scatter plot showing correlation between the bitterness of the beer and its alcoholic content which can be found at reports/plots.
+(i) A scatter plot(BitternessVSAlcohol) showing correlation between the bitterness of the beer and its alcoholic content which can be found at reports/plots.
 This plot uses ggplot2 library to plot the scatter plot
 While there is not a total positive correlation, they are still highly correlated.
 This is an interesting aspect that we can explore further down the road.

-(ii) A bar chart to compare the median alcohol content and international bitterness unit for each state (at reports/plots).
+(ii) A bar chart(ABV barplot and IBU barplot) to compare the median alcohol content and international bitterness unit for each state (at reports/plots).

 This analysis is an on-going process.